miekg/learninggo/basics.md

 ## Go Keywords
-Let's start looking at keywords, [Keywords](#tab-keywords) lists all the keywords in Go.
+Let's start looking at keywords, [Table: Keywords](#tab-keywords) lists all the keywords in Go.

 {#tab-keywords}